 Creative Kids raises funds to support the growing need.
-Since 2010,
+Since

-Creative Kids has raised just over \$2.5 million to support children and youth in Saskatchewan.
-Close to 4,000 individual donors and many corporate sponsorships have helped kids access the cultural and creative programming of their choice.
+2010, Creative Kids has raised millions of dollars to support children and youth in Saskatchewan.
+Thousands of individual donors and many corporate sponsorships have helped kids access the cultural and creative programming of their choice.
 Creative Kids also receives support from local groups who want to give back by holding fundraisers, or add Creative Kids fundraising activities to their existing events.